New Year’s Day 2026 Oversized Freight Travel Restrictions By State

 Wyoming

-Any OSOW load requiring escorts is prohibited from traveling starting 30 minutes after sunset on 12/29 (Friday) until 30 minutes prior to sunrise on 1/2 (Tuesday).
-Visit Wyoming’s permit resources webpage
+Any OSOW load requiring escorts is prohibited from traveling starting 30 minutes after sunset on Wed., Jan.
+31 until 30 minutes before sunrise on Fri, Jan.
+2. Visit Wyoming’s permit resources webpage

 Tags: Oversized Shipping, Over Dimensional Shipping